Information about therapy

 4. Trainee counselling: The counsellor offers low-cost counselling because they are still in training.
 You will receive the highest standard of service possible, but by continuing you understand that the counsellor is not yet fully qualified and accredited.
 This is the case in most low-cost counselling services.
 You also understand that the fee of the session may increase once the counsellor is qualified.
 You will be given ample notice if that is the case.
 The counsellor is covered by professional insurance and receives supervision fortnightly.
 If you have any concerns, please do not hesitate to address them in your introductory session or by sending the counsellor an email at firstname.lastname@example.org

-I am a registered trainee member of the UK Council for Psychotherapy.
+I am a registered trainee member of the UK Council for Psychotherapy and a registered member of the British Association for Counselling and Psychotherapy.

 In the event of any possible distress arising that might require urgent support outside the scope of the service being offered, please do contact further assistance such as your local A&E (999), GPs, The Samaritans (free numer: 116 123), friends or family.